Who We Are

 Our Leadership Team

-We have a dedicated team of deacons who lead and serve the church.
+We have a dedicated team of deacons who assist the Pastor in leading and serving the church.

-This team is overseen by our Pastor, Dan Chirnside.
+This team is overseen by our Pastor, Revd Dan Chirnside.

-Hi, I’m Dan – I’m married to Emma who leads our Sunday School activities.
-We’re both graduates of Moorland’s College and have been involved in Church and para-church work for a combined total of nearly 30 years!
-I joined BBC as Pastor in April 2020.
+Hi, I’m Dan, married to Emma, a qualified Mental Health Nurse, who, amongst many other things, co-ordinates our Sunday School and heads up our women’s ministry.
+We’re both graduates of Moorland’s College and have been involved in church and para-church ministry for a combined total of over 30 years.
+I’ve previously held pastoral positions at both Independent and Baptist churches and joined BBC as Pastor in April 2020.

-I am ably assisted by our leadership team, whose profiles you’ll find below.
+I am ably assisted by other members of staff and a wonderful team of deacons whose profiles you’ll find below.

 Lisa Calvert, Families and Community Worker

-Hi, I’m Lisa, BBC’s Families and Community Worker, which means I get to have lots of fun working with all sorts of people in the church and community through toddler group, youth groups, partnering with schools, and running various events.
+Hi, I’m Lisa, BBC’s Families and Community Worker, which means I get to have lots of fun working with all sorts of people in the church and community through programmes and events including toddler group, youth groups, partnering with schools, and running one-off events.
 I have a background in youth work and mission work both in the UK and abroad, but originally trained in Music!

 I’m married to Jonathan and have 3 young children, and we love to bake and go camping.
 I also enjoy playing the piano, dancing, and having a hot chocolate with friends!